TritonXR/nine-day-detective/README.md

 # Groups
 1. Cabinets, counter, coffee machine (flipping and fillig the mugs, opening the cabinet and cashier)
 	- Elton

-2. Books on the shelf (picking them up, pop-up window)
+2. Books on the shelf and stuff on the table (picking them up, pop-up window)
 	- Christina
 	- Davin

 3. Puzzle, pin on the door to exit the cafe (pop-up windows)
 	- Anthony
 	- Titan

 # Scheduling
 - Winter 2019